chrispangg/dream-journey/README.md

 $npm test
 ```

 For the backend, we developed 3 testing files (comprise of 30 cases) to test all three API routes: trips, activities, and stays.
 Each testing file will test on different methods to retrieve the data from API (GET, POST, PUT, DELETE).
-Due to we are using Auth0, so the testing files are using middleware and JWT to do the testing (refer to task 3 from assignment 1).
+As we are using Auth0 testing files uses middleware and JWT (refer to task 3 from assignment 1).

+To test with your own Auth0 credentials, please replace the credentials in autho_config.json.
+Otherwise, feel free to run it as is.

 To run tests:

 ```java
 $cd backend